Entertainment Gist

 In September 2005, a bomb scare during his trial caused the court-house to be evacuated and the trial adjourned.

-her husband.
-She was sentenced to two and a half years in prison and
+Resolution finally came in its first form when Amaka Anajemba admitted to helping her husband.
+She was sentenced to two and a half years in prison and ordered to repay $25.5 million.

 Weeks after, Sakaguchi, the object of Nwude’s fraud offered first-hand testimony in a Lagos high court.